ZhijieXiong/dlkt/README.md

 - All reproduction results are based on adjusting parameters at 1 fold (**Parameter adjustment is performed under the `example/prepare_datset/our_setting` experimental setting.
 We use the parameters of `our_setting` directly under `pykt_question_setting`, so the reproduction results are somewhat different from the results reported in the paper.**), and then taking the average of 5 folds (in order to reduce randomness, the random seeds of all experiments are fixed to 0).
 The values in parentheses are the results reported in the paper.
 The metric in the table is `AUC`.

-- The results reported in the paper come from `PYKT`, `SimpleKT` `AT-DKT` and `QIKT`.
+- The results reported in the paper come from `pyKT`, `SimpleKT` `AT-DKT` and `QIKT`.
 Please see [the corresponding paper](md_doc/MODELS.md).

 - Reproduction results on `multi concept` datasets.
 Please note:

-  1. We did not first extend the exercise sequence into a knowledge concept sequence like `PYKT` (`PYKT` paper picture 2), then train the model on the knowledge concept sequence, and finally test the model on the question (`PYKT` paper Section 3.3).
+  1. We did not first extend the exercise sequence into a knowledge concept sequence like `pyKT` (`pyKT` paper picture 2), then train the model on the knowledge concept sequence, and finally test the model on the question (`pyKT` paper Section 3.3).
 We reproduce by training and testing the model directly on the question sequence, that is, for multi-concept questions, we use `mean pooling` for multiple concept embeddings.
-  2. This difference is not only reflected in the training and testing of the model, but also in the data preprocessing. `PYKT` first extends the sequence and then cuts the sequence, fixing the length of each sequence to 200.
+  2. This difference is not only reflected in the training and testing of the model, but also in the data preprocessing. `pyKT` first extends the sequence and then cuts the sequence, fixing the length of each sequence to 200.
 We cut the sequence directly, with a fixed sequence length of 200.
   3. We currently only implement average pooling of concepts on `DKT, AKT, SimpleKT, DIMKT, and QIKT` models.
-In addition, because the original code of `ATKT` has data leakage problems, we use the `atktfix` provided by `PYKT`.
+In addition, because the original code of `ATKT` has data leakage problems, we use the `atktfix` provided by `pyKT`.

   |          |   Assist2009   |     AL2005     |     BD2006     |    xes3g5m     |
   | :------: | :------------: | :------------: | :------------: | :------------: |